ITV reveals 2026 daytime schedule changes for Good Morning Britain and Lorraine

 The changes are part of a new daytime schedule to be in place from January 2026.

-Good Morning Britain will be extended by half an hour from January 2026 while Lorraine Kelly’s morning talk show will be reduced to 30 minutes for 30 weeks of the year, ITV has announced.
+Good Morning Britain is to be extended by half an hour from January 2026, while Lorraine Kelly’s morning talk show will be reduced to 30 minutes for 30 weeks of the year, ITV has announced.

-As part of changes to its daytime schedule, popular morning show Good Morning Britain will also be produced by ITV News at ITN, having previously been produced by ITV Studios, with its daily time slot extending from 6am to 9.30am daily.
+As part of changes to the broadcaster’s daytime schedule, popular morning show Good Morning Britain will also be produced by ITV News at ITN, having previously been produced by ITV Studios, with its daily time slot extending from 6am to 9.30am daily.

-ITV shows This Morning, Lorraine and Loose Women will still be produced by ITV Studios, and are to be broadcast from a new location in central London, ITV said.
+ITV shows This Morning, Lorraine and Loose Women will still be produced by ITV Studios, and will be broadcast from a new location in central London, ITV said.

 Kevin Lygo, managing director of ITV’s Media and Entertainment Division, said: “Daytime is a really important part of what we do, and these scheduling and production changes will enable us to continue to deliver a schedule providing viewers with the news, debate and discussion they love from the presenters they know and trust, as well as generating savings which will allow us to reinvest across the programme budget in other genres.